mojtaba-peyrovi/forum-laracast/readme.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## What I learned
-What I learned today in Laravel:
-part18: A user can favorite replies. get_class($reply)  ---> can take the class name for the variable $reply. when we import DB instead of namespacing it on the top we can use \\DB it will be automatiaclly found. polymorphic relationship: for example when a user can comment on two models (a post and a video) in migration Unique data type would have a record to be unique.
-par19: added favorites button to threads.reply view.

 ## Security Vulnerabilities